-- If the user rejects the task, then the step is rejected and the plan file moves back to the prior step.
-This applies to all step types.
+- If the user rejects the task, then the step is rejected and the plan file moves back to a prior step.
 In the case where the current step is part of a multiple approvals step, the rejection of any sub-step causes the parent multiple approvals step to be rejected. - For plan file processes for on-demand file groups only, owners of approval steps may have a third option of Deny Request (the specific wording of the option can be customized).
 If the user chooses to deny the request, then the plan file is aborted in the process and no longer progresses.